DankersW/home-automation-framework/wish_list.md

 Send the battery level periodiaclly to the home server and make the server send out an email if a device is close to running out of battery

+## Proper logging
+Proper logging to a file (info, debug, warning, error, etc.).
+Make IoT devs send there logs to central server on request.